MichaelSafwatHanna/code-challenge-1/README.md

 ### Bonus

-- Commit and track history in GitLab repo.
 - Write clean, modular and testable code.
 - Instead of running `node store.js` alter the runtime so it can be run as `./store`.
 - Add ability to deploy in Docker container.